Spectroscopy at Scale: Finding Interpretable Structure in Pythia-1.4B

 Conclusion

-Susceptibilities are a new approach to neural network interpretability, inspired by spectroscopy in physics (“interpretability for atoms”) and grounded in the mathematics of singular learning theory.
-Our earlier work in this vein (Baker et al. 2025; Gordon et al. 2026) left open the question of whether we could find more abstract structures in larger models.
+Our earlier work on susceptibilities for neural network interpretability (Baker et al. 2025; Gordon et al. 2026) left open the question of whether we could find more abstract structures in larger models.
 In this post we presented evidence that this threshold has been crossed: in Pythia-1.4B we found tens of thousands of clusters, organized into interpretable semantic regions.
-The patterns represented by these clusters are notably more abstract than in Pythia-14M and in our judgement are approaching the level of abstractness of SAE features for Claude 3 Sonnet.
+The patterns represented by these clusters are notably more abstract than in Pythia-14M and in our judgment are starting to approach the level of abstractness of SAE features for Claude 3 Sonnet.

 As far as we know, anything you can find with susceptibilities in 1-10B models you could also find with SAEs.
 Nonetheless there are a few reasons you might still find them interesting:

-- This is an independent approach based on loss landscape geometry and local posterior sampling.
-It is a reassuring sign for interpretability that two very different approaches (SAEs and susceptibilities) both work, and find comparable things.
+• This is an independent approach based on loss landscape geometry and local posterior sampling.
+It is a reassuring sign for interpretability that two very different stacks (SAEs and susceptibilities) both work, and find comparable things.
 Maybe they’re both real!

-- Susceptibilities are grounded in a rigorous theory of generalization in Bayesian statistics (singular learning theory).
-While this currently falls short of a satisfactory theory of deep learning (see the Limitations below), this is still a more complete link to a theoretical foundation than currently exists for activation-based interpretability.
+• Susceptibilities are grounded in a rigorous theory of generalization in Bayesian statistics (singular learning theory).
+While this currently falls short of a satisfactory theory of deep learning, this is a stronger theoretical foundation than currently exists for activation-based interpretability.

 At Timaeus our mission is to make breakthrough progress on AI alignment.
 Our research efforts can be summarized by the trichotomy Read/Write/Align.
-Susceptibilities, both in the form used in this post and in the form of Bayesian influence functions (Kreer et al. 2025; Adam et al. 2025; Lee et al. 2025), form the basis of our approach to interpretability (“Read”).
+Susceptibilities form the basis of our approach to interpretability (“Read”).
 These measurements tell us how infinitesimal changes in the data distribution affect the loss landscape, and can be turned around to infer what changes in the data to make in order to engineer desired properties of the model; this is patterning, an approach to deliberately selecting how models generalize (“Write”).
-Using patterning, we are working to improve the state of the art in AI alignment, starting with fundamental problems in today’s approaches to post-training: reward model bias and reward hacking (“Align”).
+Using patterning, we are working to improve the state of the art in AI alignment, starting with fundamental problems in today’s approaches to post-training: reward model biases and reward hacking in RLHF (“Align”).

 Finally, an invitation to explore: